A1xarT/CyberSecurity-labs/Lab2/README.md

-Markov chains' model for determining Behavioral patterns from images data
+Markov chains' model for determining behavioral patterns from images data